Erb3/markdown-builder/README.md

 > [!NOTE]
 > The builders will often panic when you try to do stupid things.
-> If you create the structs directly, it will not panic, resulting in invalid markdown.
+> If you create the structs directly, it will not panic, resulting in potentially invalid markdown.

 To fully get the gripe of markdown-builder, a good starting point is the [documentation](https://docs.rs/markdown-builder/latest/markdown_builder/) or